dividendcash/DividendCash/doc/init.md

 Copy dividendcashd.init to /etc/init.d/dividendcashd.
 Test by running "service dividendcashd start".

-Using this script, you can adjust the path and flags to the dividendcashd program by setting the DividendcashD and FLAGS environment variables in the file /etc/sysconfig/dividendcashd.
+Using this script, you can adjust the path and flags to the dividendcashd program by setting the DividendCashD and FLAGS environment variables in the file /etc/sysconfig/dividendcashd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn